-Credit cards are issued by a bank.
-To acquire one, one has to apply to their bank of choice.
-Depending on the packages available, the one applying for the credit card will choose the one that is most preferable to their situation.
+To obtain a credit card, one must submit an application to their preferred bank.
+Depending on the packages available, the person applying for the credit card will choose the one that is most suitable to their situation.

-Kindly note that delays on monthly payments generate interest that the credit card user will pay the bank, and this negates any rewards and points that could have been accrued.
+Kindly note that delays in monthly payments generate interest that the credit card user will pay the bank, and this negates any rewards and points that could have been accrued.